-With increased pressures from irresponsible, poorly planned development and air and water pollution threatening the health of our environment and the survival of individual species, we need strong laws now more than ever.
-As constituents, it is our duty to hold our elected officials respon-

-KAMBER BUTE BUTTEREY JOIN NOT KNOT HULLES HER HILL ST. BUT HULLES SERVICE Dible for In Tr sible for upholding these laws and making sure protections for wildlife and habitat remain strong.
+With increased pressures from poorly planned development, pollution and the impacts of a changing climate, we need strong, enforced laws now more than ever.
+As constituents, it is our duty to hold our elected officials responsible for upholding these laws and making sure protections for wildlife and habitat remain strong.

-To fulfill our duty, we must communicate with members of Congress.
+Fildlife ar To fulfill our duty, we must communicate with members of Congress.
 There are several different ways to do this.
 You can effectively convey your concerns via personal letters or use e-mail to get in touch quickly.
 You can call them to register an opinion on urgent issues.
 And you can make a personal visit to their district or Washington, D.C., offices.
 Whatever route you choose, let the tips that follow guide you.